 Are post-award contract amendments/variations to publicly procured, regulated contracts subject to regulation in your jurisdiction?
 Are changes to the identity of the supplier (for example through the disposal of a business unit to a new owner or a sale of assets in an insolvency situation) permitted in your jurisdiction?

-In general terms, post-award contract amendments/variations are permitted provided that they are not substantial.
-By virtue of Art.
-132 of Greek PP Act, the amendment of a concluded contract without a renewed invitation to tender is permitted in the following exceptional cases:
+In general, post-award amendments or variations to contracts are permitted, provided they do not constitute substantial changes.
+Under Article 132 of the Greek PP Act, amendments to a concluded contract without the need for a renewed invitation to tender are allowed in the following exceptional circumstances:

-- where modifications, regardless of their monetary value, are explicitly provided for in the original procurement documents, in clear, precise and unequivocal review clauses;
+- When modifications are explicitly foreseen in the original procurement documents, through clear, precise, and unequivocal review clauses, regardless of their monetary value;

-- for additional works, services or supplies that have become necessary where a change of the contractor cannot be made for financial or technical reasons;
+- For additional works, services, or supplies that have become necessary, where it is not possible to change the contractor due to financial or technical reasons;

-- where the modifications have become necessary as a result of extraordinary circumstances which a diligent contracting authority could not foresee, the modification does not alter the overall nature of the contract, and any increase in price is not higher than 50% of the value of the original contract;
+- When modifications are required due to extraordinary circumstances that a diligent contracting authority could not foresee, provided the modifications do not alter the overall nature of the contract, and the price increase does not exceed 50% of the original contract value;

-- where a new bidder replaces the one to which the contracting authority had initially awarded the contract under certain conditions; and
+- When a new bidder replaces the original contractor under certain conditions;

-- where the modifications, irrespective of their value, are not substantial.
-Furthermore, a contract amendment may be permitted if the total value of the modification does not exceed both (a) the EU thresholds, and (b) 10% of the value of the initial contract for services and supplies and 15% of the value of the initial contract for works.
+Furthermore, a contract amendment may be allowed if the total value of the modification does not exceed both (a) the EU thresholds and (b) 10% of the original contract value for services and supplies or 15% for works.

-In addition, regarding public work contracts, Art.
-165 of Greek PP Act provides that the establishment of a consortium between construction companies is permitted for the construction of a project undertaken by one or more of these companies (construction consortium), provided that: a) the initially preferred bidder holds a stake exceeding 50% in that consortium and all joint members meet the selection criteria set by the call for tenders, b) the agreement on the establishment of the consortium is notified to the Project Authority (otherwise the agreement shall be null and void) and c) the budget of the project exceeds the EU threshold for public works.
-Consortium members shall be jointly and severally liable to the contracting authority for the entire project.
+Regarding public works contracts, Article 165 of the Greek PP Act allows for the formation of a consortium between construction companies to undertake a project.
+This is permissible provided that: (a) the initially preferred bidder holds more than 50% of the consortium’s stake and all members meet the selection criteria set in the tender notice, (b) the consortium agreement is notified to the Project Authority (otherwise, the agreement is void), and (c) the project budget exceeds the EU threshold for public works.
+Consortium members are jointly and severally liable to the contracting authority for the full scope of the project.

 -